disaster-robotics-proalertas/usv_mavros_gui/README.md

     `$ sudo apt-get install ros-kinetic-mavros_msgs`
     `$ sudo apt-get install ros-kinetic-mavros_extras`

 At this time, we recommend the installation of Qt>=5.9.1 using the online Qt intalation tool, even though with minor modifications it may be possible to compile the code using conventional Ubuntu qt packages.
-To try to compile everything using Qt5 base libraries do as follows (__We do not recommend this course of action.__)
+To try to compile everything using Qt5 base libraries do as follows __We do not recommend this course of action since QtQuick Controls 2.0 is not available in versions prior to Qt 5.7 and the map sliders will not work.__
     `$ sudo apt-get install qtcreator`
-    `$ sudo apt-get install libqt5positioning5-plugins libqt5positioning5 libqt5location5 libqt5location5-gles libqt5location5-plugins qtlocation5-dev qtpositioning5-dev`
+    `$ sudo apt-get install libqt5positioning5-plugins libqt5positioning5 libqt5location5 libqt5location5-gles libqt5location5-plugins qtlocation5-dev qtpositioning5-dev qtdeclarative5-controls-plugin qtdeclarative5-qtpositioning-plugin qtdeclarative5-qtlocation-plugin`

     __Note that depending on the Ubuntu system, gles versions of such packages may be required.__